rigaux/sql/supports/sql/calcul.rst

             from Logement as l, Voyageur as v where région=lieu

-            select l.nom as nomLogement, v1.nom as voyageur1, v2.nom as voyageur2
+            select distinct l.nom as nomLogement, v1.nom as voyageur1, v2.nom as voyageur2
             from Logement as l, Séjour as s1, Voyageur as v1, Séjour as s2, Voyageur as v2 where l.code = s1.codeLogement
             and l.code = s2.codeLogement